 Representative results

-The formation of a precipitate, gas, or colored solution is a key indicator a reaction has occurred between two reactants.
-Those reactions may be unique to a certain cation or anion, or common to all ions within a group or class of reagents.
-For example, all transition metal ions react with the sulfide ion, S2-, to form insoluble precipitates.
-Many alkaline earth metals form white precipitates in the presence of carbonate or phosphate ions.
-More selective analyses can be performed with mixed solutions through a combination of solubility rules and chemical reactivity.
-For example, a solution containing silver and iron could be separated by first adding chloride to the solution, precipitating out silver chloride, AgCl.
-The iron is then positively identified using thiocyanate ion.
-Similarly, a solution of zinc and nickel could be separated and identified by adding enough strong base to precipitate the nickel and zinc and re-dissolve the zinc into the solution.
-After separating the precipitate, zinc is positively identified with potassium hexacyanoferrate and nickel is re-dissolved in strong acid and reacted with dimethylgloxime.

 Applications

 Qualitative analysis and rules related to solubility are common experiments in the general chemistry laboratory.
 This is due, in part, to the ease, speed, and inexpensive nature of the tests.
 It is for these reasons that qualitative tests are also used in field-based analyses and confirmatory lab tests.
 For example, a geology firm may wish to know if significant quantities of nickel exist in stream runoff from a mine.
 A simple test by adding the water to dimethylgloxime is selective for nickel ion.
 Similarly, water-quality authorities can use barium (or some other group 2 metals) to detect carbonate in water, thus detecting the level of water hardness.
 Advanced instrumentation is used, however, where quantitative results are required or multiple ions need to be identified at very low levels.
 This includes various forms of mass spectroscopy as well as ion chromatography and light spectroscopy.